 3 questions at Nicolas Roussel

-Check out Nicolas Roussel’s podcast on the subject (in French)
+Check out Nicolas Roussel’s audio interview on the subject (in French)